gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 exam and/or turning in a paper written by someone else (*neither*, *either*, or *both*).
 In this situation, it is not clear which variable is response or explanatory (which should explain the other) and it does not matter with the Independence testing framework.
+\index{Chi-Square Test!Independence Test}
-Figure \@ref(fig:Figure5-3) contains a diagram of the data collection processes and can help you to identify the appropriate analysis situation.
+Figure \@ref(fig:Figure5-3) contains
+a diagram of the
+data collection processes and can help you to identify the appropriate analysis situation.